Project

 Also, more labor intensive would be updating a Resource Map, because it reindexes all of its members, which would then cascade down to updates on every version of all members of the package (twice).
 The potential for locking issues would seem to rise.

-#3 Updated by Rob Nahf almost 6 years ago
+#3 Updated by Rob Nahf over 6 years ago

 a simpler implementation would be the creation of a dedicated index for chains.
 When a new PID needs to be added, just look up on the pid field using the obsoletes value, then append a new value if it's not already there. (d1.updates create 2 index tasks)